tasmota/docs/docs/WebUI.md

 If you want to restrict other users to only control through the WebUI, use [`WebServer 1`](Commands#webserver).

 Command [`WebPassword`](Commands#webpassword) will set up a password that needs to be entered when trying to access WebUI.
-This is a very thin layer of protection since everything is transmitted over unencrypted http protocol.
+This is a very thin layer of protection since everything is transmitted over unencrypted HTTP protocol.

 ## Menus
 #### Configuration
 Configuration menu allows you to configure everything from components to Wi-Fi and gives you the option to backup and restore the configuration in a secure location.

 #### Information
-Displays a single page loaded with information about the device including: current Tasmota version, Wi-Fi AP data, MQTT host data and more
+Displays a single page loaded with information about the device including: current Tasmota version, Wi-Fi AP data, MQTT host data, and more

 #### Firmware Upgrade
-An easy to use menu to initiate a firmware [upgrade](Upgrading.md) from an uploaded .bin or an OTA server.
+An easy to use menu to initiate a firmware [upgrade](Upgrading.md) from an uploaded `.bin` file or an OTA server.

 #### Console
 Terminal access to Tasmota.
 Issue [commands](Commands.md) here or follow the information stream.
 Useful for debugging when using [˙Weblog 4`](Commands.md#weblog).